Ernest C. Drury: Other difficulties

 Many labour leaders distrusted a government dominated by farmers, feeling that they could not understand the problems of urban workers.
 Drury's failure to establish fair wage provisions in government contracts and his commitment to free trade that threatened the livelihood of industrial workers alienated urban workers further.

-The government was also harmed by the Ontario Bond Scandal that resulted in Provincial Treasurer Peter Smith being jailed.
+Drury's Minimum Wage Act was the only significant piece of labour legislation passed by his ministry, although he also adjusted the Workmen's Compensation Act to be more generous to widows, and required journeymen electricians be employed in construction of hydro lines.

 The government was opposed by all the major newspapers in the province, with the exception of the Toronto Star, and, despite its attempt to broaden its base, was opposed by business.

 Fall from power

 The government under Drury tried to be a "people's government" rather than a "class government", but in so doing, alienated the base of its support, particularly farmers.
 In a series of erratic events, the UFO government clashed with the uncooperative UFO organization (led by James J. Morrison throughout Drury's term) which ultimately withdrew its support.

 The Drury government collapsed after it introduced bills in the Legislature that would have brought in proportional representation and a preferential ballot and Drury called an early election.
-The government was defeated when it ran for re-election in the 1923 provincial election, in part, due to false claims that Drury had used $100 to purchase a new coal scuttle for his personal use.
-In fact, the device was an old scuttle which had been retrieved from storage and polished up.
+The government was defeated when it ran for re-election in the 1923 provincial election, in part, due to false claims that Drury had used $100 to purchase a new solid-gold coal scuttle for his personal use.
+In fact, the device was an old brass scuttle which had been retrieved from storage and polished up.
 Drury never responded to the false claim, however, and it contributed to opposition claims of the government's extravagance.
+Also, Drury's ministry never developed a proper party organisation to support any electoral effort.